Actuarial-Control-Cycle-T1-2024/group-page-showcase-lifesavers-consulting/README.md

 If you would like to see the main report in its website form, please click [here](https://actuarial-control-cycle-t1-2024.github.io/group-page-showcase-lifesavers-consulting/).

+Our team would also like to express our gratitude to Dr. Xiao Xu (PhD, FSA, FIAA, CERA, CFA, FRM, CA, CPA), our Actuarial Control Cycle Lecturer, for your mentorship and guidance during the project development.

 ---

 ## Problem Statement